instaunit/instaunit/README.md

-# Instaunit tests your Web APIs
+# Instaunit tests your HTTP APIs

 Instaunit is a tool that lets you write integration tests for REST and Websocket services declaratively and run them automatically.
 You can use Instaunit locally for development and on your CI infrastructure as part of your integration tests.